Jellwood/Jellwood.github-io/docs/images.md

 company, provided that the company still employs the developer, it is not a breach of intellectual property.
 As such, the developer is free to do so, provided the company allows this.

+_**HW11**: Chapter 9_
+_9.8_:
+The first type of maintenance is "Corrective Maintenance," which is maintenance where the developer corrects any faults in the code.
+This results in code repairs to prevent incorrect operation of the program.
+This is generally much more urgent, depending on the type of program being maintained.
+"Adaptive Maintenance" is the process of having the program being integrated into the environment better and creating a better environment, while also potentially adapting to new requirements.
+"Perfective Maintenance" is perfecting the program and implementing new requirements.
+These are hard to distinguish because primarily, the act of doing one type of maintenance usually implies the others.
+In correcting the code, it is very likely you will have to integrate it into the environment much better, as well as perfecting it to ensure that further maintenance does not become required further on.

+_9.10_:
+Developers do have a professional responsibilty to develop code that can be easily maintained, even if there is not an explicit demand to do so.
+This is mostly due to the fact that in professional work, it is certain that any developer would likely encounter code that was developed by someone else and that developer would be out of straits if they were forced to figure out and decipher unintelligible code to then maintain it.
+Regardless of how the publishing of code that is of poor quality reflects on the developer, it is also very true that paying forward good quality code generally puts other developers in a better case in terms of maintaining their code in the future.
+In creating this ecosystem of maintainable code, it becomes possible to create a positive impact on the quality of code in the world.